KingScooty/creativenightly.com/app/_drafts/How-to-lint-your-sass-with-stylelint.md

 }
 ~~~

-Linters are very good a spotting stylistic issues like these.
-Stylistic rules aren't essential, but they help keep the code consistent.
-Also, these 2 stylistic errors above are a pet peeve of mine.
+Linters are very good at spotting stylistic issues like these.
+Setting up stylistic linting rules aren't essential, but they help keep the code consistent.
+Also, I don't know about you, but these 2 stylistic errors above are a pet peeve of mine.

 ~~~css
 .invalid-hex {